S3dany/CS-Bachelor-Thesis-work-ELTE-/README.md

 I run the model through the application and generate a report of the analysis as an example of what the algorithm can do.

+The web application is developed in Python Django framework for the backend and HTML, CSS, and JavaScript for the frontend.
+I have chosen Bootstrap and Bootswatch themes to develop a nice responsive user interface.
+Additionally, I used Highcharts JavaScript library to visualize the output data.

 For a brief demonstration of the algorithm and Django demo web app please watch the project presentation: